FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st October 2016 @ 3pm.md

 Municipal District in July 2015.
 It had subsequently received the approval of the Council at a

-Special Meeting on 5th August, 2015, for a land exchange of similar value.--- **9**
+Special Meeting on 5th August, 2015, for a land exchange of similar value.
+---
+**9**

 Difficulty arose in the administration of transfer of title to Limerick Community